 This can be a tough business to get a start in,” said Anne Buck of Schumann and Buck Financial Services.
-The New Braunfels, Texas, advisor served as a mentor at the inaugural Link to the Future (LTTF) program at the 2018 Connect National Conference in New Orleans.
+The New Braunfels, Texas, financial profesional served as a mentor at the inaugural Link to the Future (LTTF) program at the 2018 Connect National Conference in New Orleans.

 But if a young person has someone to talk with, to guide them, to provide insight before they really need it,” she said, “they’re not jumping into the industry cold.

-Buck was one of 27 seasoned Securities America advisors who partnered with a group of 30 college-age students, including children of Securities America advisors, interested in a career as a financial services professional.
+Buck was one of 27 seasoned financial professionals who partnered with a group of 30 college-age students.

-Throughout the conference, students shadowed their mentors, who provided inspiring stories of how they became advisors, tore down stereotypes and allayed career-entry anxieties.
+Throughout the conference, students shadowed their mentors, who provided inspiring stories of how they became financial professionals, tore down stereotypes and allayed career-entry anxieties.

 Buck mentored Abbas Mohammadi, a finance student at Louisiana State University, and DeAndre Geels, a Texas Tech student and son of Marc Geels, CFP® of EFS Group Wealth Management in Sioux City, Iowa, throughout the conference and networking events.